username29800/Project-Workflow-DocsTemplate/Template.md

 - Com: C:(Node 0)
   - Dsc: An example node under a Condition entry
   - Ojg: Understand how a Component tree is formed
+  - Dss: D:Template.md:: A Golden standard Control-Plane Document Format for this Project
   - Ps: A
 - Com: C:(Node 1)
   - Dsc: Yet another component node
-  - Dsr: This node has no range other than itself
+  - Dsr: Any other subcomponent node under this component
   - Ps: A

 # Describe the Project here